X-ray Crystallography Services

 Gene to structure services

-Our comprehensive protein X-ray crystallography services pipeline provides, цloning, expression, purification, biophysical characterization and crystallization of proteins
+Our comprehensive X-ray crystallography services pipeline provides custom cloning, expression, purification, biophysical characterization, and crystallization of the client’s proteins.

 X-ray crystallography services with FastLane™ Structures

 X-ray crystallography services at SARomics Biostructures are run at our cutting-edge, high-throughput pipeline anchored by our FastLane™ Premium and FastLane™ Standard libraries.
 These top-tier libraries boast 500+ verified drug targets ready to be directly crystallized with your chosen ligand (FastLane™ Premium) or expressed, purified, and crystallized according to verified protocols (FastLane™ Standard) within a few weeks.
-Our X-ray crystallography platform is strategically located near the BioMax beamline, featuring state-of-the-art instrumentation, high-throughput data collection, and automated data processing facilities.
-Moreover, we benefit from an exceptionally brilliant X-ray beam from the fourth-generation 3 GeV storage ring at the MAX IV Laboratory.
+Our X-ray crystallography and integrated drug discovery services platform, located near the BioMax beamline, is equipped with state-of-the-art instrumentation for high-throughput data collection and automated data processing.
+Additionally, we have the advantage of an exceptionally brilliant X-ray beam from the fourth-generation 3 GeV storage ring at the MAX IV Laboratory.

-Please find below the details of our FastLane™ Premium and FastLane™ Standard libraries of off-the-shelf drug-target proteins.
-Below you can also find the details of our services workflow.
-To explore the experimental details of our X-ray crystallography technology platform, please visit our methods and technologies knowledge center.
+The details of our FastLane™ Premium and FastLane™ Standard libraries of off-the-shelf drug-target proteins can be found on the next page.
+Below, you can also find the details of our services workflow.
+Please explore our Methods and Technologies Center to explore the details of our protein crystallization and X-ray crystallography technology services platform and discover various structure-based drug discovery strategies.

 X-ray crystallography & Gene to structure services

-Our comprehensive protein X-ray crystallography services pipeline includes gene-to-structure services.
+Our comprehensive X-ray crystallography services pipeline includes gene-to-structure services.
 Below is an outline of the process.

 • Cloning, expression, and purification of the protein